मराठी

 8. Formation of complex compounds: Transition metals form complexes due to their small size, high charge density, and availability of vacant d-orbitals to accept electron pairs from ligands.

-9. They possess catalytic properties: They act as catalysts due to their ability to exist in multiple oxidation states, which facilitates various chemical reactions.
+9. They possess catalytic properties: They act as catalysts because they can exist in multiple oxidation states, which facilitates various chemical reactions.

-10. Formation of interstitial compounds: Transition metals can form interstitial compounds by trapping small non-metal atoms (like H, C, N) in their crystal lattice.
+10. Formation of interstitial compounds: Transition metals can form interstitial compounds by trapping small non-metal atoms (such as H, C, or N) within their crystal lattice.

-11. Alloy formation: They easily form alloys due to similar atomic sizes, which allows different metal atoms to substitute one another in the crystal structure.
+11. Alloy formation: They readily form alloys due to similar atomic sizes, which allows different metal atoms to substitute for one another in the crystal structure.

 They are positioned between s and p-block elements and are known as transition elements because of their incompletely filled d-orbitals in the ground state or any stable oxidation state.